Diploma in Group Supervision

 Course Dates in 2022

-Supervision Groups will run on Monday afternoons 2-4pm.
+Supervision Groups will run online on Wednesday afternoons 2-4pm.

 A supervision diploma or equivalent 70+ hours of supervision training